iconoir-icons/iconoir/README.md

 ```
 The class must always be "iconoir-" and then the name of the icon.
 You can find the names of the icons [here](https://iconoir.com).

+The webfonts are in the [/fonts](./fonts) folder.
+Iconoir is available in EOT, SVG, TTF, and WOFF formats.

 ## React